Barrett-Jackson: Broadcasting

 In 1996, Craig Jackson made an agreement to broadcast the auction on the new Speedvision network, later known as Speed Channel.
 It became the first collector car auction to be televised.
 The initial coverage consisted of taped highlights aired after the auction concluded.
 The following year, due to its popularity on the network, Barrett-Jackson was broadcast live for the first time with six hours of coverage.
 Jackson said, "When I first brought the auction to television in 1996, I wanted to bring the collector-car industry in front of a wider audience.
 Prior to that it was covered only by niche publications".
 In 2001, Speedvision was purchased by Fox Entertainment Group, which renamed it Speed Channel a year later.
 The network continued to broadcast auction coverage for the next decade.
 In 2004, Barrett-Jackson also partnered with Speed to produce a short-lived reality television series, Car Search, in which teams acquire and auction vehicles to benefit college charities.

 Speed ended operations in 2013, and was replaced by Fox Sports 1 (FS1).
 Auction coverage was then spread across several Fox-owned channels, including but not limited to FS1, Fox Sports 2, Fox Business Network, and National Geographic Channel.
 The 2013 Scottsdale auction was also broadcast on the over-the-air Fox network.

-In 2015, broadcast rights to the events were acquired from Fox by Discovery Channel and Velocity (now Motor Trend), beginning with the Scottsdale auction that year.
+In 2015, broadcast rights to the events were acquired from Fox by Discovery Channel and Velocity (later Motor Trend), beginning with the Scottsdale auction that year.
 Chris Jacobs of Overhaulin' and Ray Evernham of Velocity's AmeriCARna became the main on-air hosts, joined by Rick DeBruhl, Mike Joy, and Steve Magnante as analysts.

 In January 2020, Barrett-Jackson announced a new broadcasting agreement with A&E Networks, which would see coverage and related programming carried by History and FYI.